RomainFeron/paper-sexdetermination-radsex/README.md

 Complete workflow to perform analyses and generate figures from the RADSex paper (https://www.biorxiv.org/content/10.1101/2020.04.22.054866v1).

+The workflow is still under development and not functional yet.

 ## Installing the workflow

 The workflow requires Snakemake (>= 5.8) and makes use of Conda to handle software dependencies.
 If you do not have Snakemake and Conda setup, you can follow my quick setup guide available [here](https://gist.github.com/RomainFeron/da9df092656dd799885b612fedc9eccd).